O. Henry: Early life

 William Sidney Porter was born on September 11, 1862, in Greensboro, North Carolina, during the American Civil War.
 He changed the spelling of his middle name to Sydney in 1898.
 His parents were Algernon Sidney Porter (1825–88), a physician, and Mary Jane Virginia Swaim Porter (1833–65).
 William's parents had married on April 20, 1858.
 When William was three, his mother died after giving birth to her third child, and he and his father moved into the home of his paternal grandmother.
-As a child, Porter was always reading, everything from classics to dime novels; his favorite works were Lane's translation of One Thousand and One Nights and Burton's Anatomy of Melancholy.
+As a child, Porter was always reading, everything from classics to dime novels; his favorite works were Lane's translation of One Thousand and One Nights and Burton's The Anatomy of Melancholy.

 Porter graduated from his aunt Evelina Maria Porter's elementary school in 1876.
 He then enrolled at the Lindsey Street High School.
 His aunt continued to tutor him until he was 15.
 In 1879, he started working in his uncle's drugstore in Greensboro, and on August 30, 1881, at the age of 19, Porter was licensed as a pharmacist.
 At the drugstore, he also showed his natural artistic talents by sketching the townsfolk.